-What happens after an allegation is filed?The Health Professions Division in the Bureau of Health Care Services starts a process which could result in a disciplinary action against the licensee or registrant.
+What happens after an allegation is filed?The Enforcement Division in the Bureau of Health Care Services starts a process which could result in a disciplinary action against the licensee or registrant.

 The steps in this process are described below.
-If the case is closed at any step in this process, the Health Professions Division will notify you.
+If the case is closed at any step in this process, the Enforcement Division will notify you.

 The allegation is reviewed.
-The Health Professions Division reviews your allegation.
+The Enforcement Division reviews your allegation.
 This is to determine if there may be a violation of the Public Health Code.
-Based on the nature of the case and the review, the Health Professions Division may:
+Based on the nature of the case and the review, the Enforcement Division may:

-If the allegation involves possible impairment due to substance use or mental health disorders, the Health Professions Division may refer the case to the Health Professional Recovery Program (HPRP).
+If the allegation involves possible impairment due to substance use or mental health disorders, the Enforcement Division may refer the case to the Health Professional Recovery Program (HPRP).
 This program is designed to protect the public while helping the health care provider to address their impairment.

 The allegation is investigated.
 If an investigation is authorized, trained investigation staff generally:

 The investigation is completed.
 Once the investigation is completed, the investigator will make a recommendation based on their investigation of the matter.
 The investigator could recommend: 1) That the file be closed if their investigation failed to substantiate the allegation; 2) Referral for expert review to determine if the conduct as alleged was below the minimal standards for the profession; or, 3) Recommend that the file be transferred for drafting of an administrative complaint (the formal charging document).